 But if you’re hoping to keep costs down, here are some easy components to keep an eye on relating to the health of your brakes:

 A leak in your brake lines can lead to brake failure, so take your car in for service as soon as possible to avoid a dangerous situation and hefty repair costs.
-Brake fluid should generally be changed every 20,000 miles.
+Brake fluid should generally be change every 20,000 miles.

-Check your owner’s manual for more specific information on brake pad service, but most kinds of cars should have their brake pads checked for wear about every 12,000 miles.
-Brake pads need to be replaced if they are less than 1/8 of an inch thick or every 25,000 miles, whichever comes sooner.
+Check your owner’s manual for more specific information on brake pad service, but most kinds of cars should have their brake pads checks for wear about every 12,000 miles.
+Brake pads need to be replaces if they are less than 1/8 of an inch thick or every 25,000 miles, whichever comes sooner.
 If you hear brake squealing, that’s almost certainly a sign that your brake pads need attention, but you should try to not let it go that long.

-One of the reasons brake pad replacement is important is because it protects your rotors, which require much more costly repairs if damaged.
+One of the reasons brake pad replacement is important is because it protects your rotors, which require much more costly repairs if damage.
 But rotors do eventually wear out, needing either resurfacing or replacement.
 Even if only one side is worn, you should talk to your auto shop about replacing both sides, since your brakes could pull in one direction if the wear is uneven.

 What do you consider “cheap brake service”?
 Out of the 701,100 auto mechanics and 87,032 auto repair shops in the U.S., how do you find one that you trust?
 Share in the comments.